hm-lang/core/proposals/README.md

     # class instance functions can be defined here; this is a *pure function*
     # that cannot depend on instance variables, however.  it can be set
     # individually for each class instance, unlike a static class function.
+    # TODO: maybe do instance functions as reassignable `someFunction(); ret`
+    #       and class static functions as non-reassignable.
     somePureFunction(): null
         print("hello!")
 }